lookit/ember-lookit-frameplayer/app/components/exp-lookit-images-audio/doc.rst

             }
         }

-6. Three images with audio prompt, family has to click one of two to continue
+6. Three images with audio prompt, family has to click one of two to continue.
+Pausing is disabled.

     .. code:: javascript